Murders of Claudia Maupin and Oliver Northup: 2010–2013

 Marsh's homicidal thoughts continued.
 Whenever he looked at a person, he thought about how he would kill them.
 He also had fantasies of a schoolyard massacre and desired to become a serial killer.
 Marsh eventually began talking more persistently with friends about torturing and killing random people.
 He also began drawing violent pictures in art class.
 Marsh's drawings depicted torture and killings with morbid details on the methods.
 Friends of Marsh later recalled that he spoke often about killing people and said that if he were caught for murder, he would claim insanity.
 He also made a detailed written plan to kill his girlfriend's ex-boyfriend.
-Additionally, Marsh was interested in Ted Bundy, Jeffery Dahmer, and other serial killers.
+Additionally, Marsh was interested in Ted Bundy, Jeffrey Dahmer, and other serial killers.

 Beginning in 2012, Marsh became preoccupied with bestgore.com, a website that promoted "gore porn" and amateur videos of actual gory events.
 In addition to Marsh's fascination with "gore porn" and his fantasies of murdering people, Marsh set fires and engaged in animal cruelty.
 His violent behavior against animals included killing cats.
 According to one friend, Marsh once strangled a cat in the street.
 When the friend asked why he strangled the cat, Marsh replied, "Well, I just wanted to do.
 I just, I hated that cat."
 Marsh also asked the friend if he could kill his dog.
 Additionally, Marsh kicked a dog and killed a raccoon.

-Marsh's mood seemed to improve after the murders of Northup and Maupin--he was named student of the month.
+Marsh's mood seemed to improve after the murders of Northup and Maupin—he was named student of the month.
 However, in May 2013, Marsh was expelled from school for carrying a knife on campus.